Astonishing butternut harvest

 Barrowful of butternut.

-Roasted butternut seeds too are a great source of many important vitamins, protein and minerals; simply wash after scooping them out, spread them out on a baking tray with a little olive oil, salt and seasoning and pop them in the oven whilst the fruit are roasting.
-A wonderful nutritious snack; you actually don’t need to shell them, but you can if you want.
+Roasted butternut seeds too are a great source of many important vitamins, protein and minerals; simply wash after scooping them out, spread the pile on a baking tray with a little olive oil, salt and seasoning.
+Then pop them in the oven whilst the fruit are roasting.
+A wonderful nutritious snack; you actually don’t need to shell them but you can if you want.

-Start collecting your butternut seeds now, dry them and put them away safely where the rats cannot get at them; they know a good thing should they find them.
-It will mean an untidy, rank garden but is that a problem, knowing you will have a mountain of good food at the end of summer?
+Start collecting your butternut seeds now, dry them in the hot sun and put the bottle away safely where the rats cannot start snacking; they know a good thing should they find your gems.
+It will mean an untidy, rank garden but is that a problem, knowing you will have a mountain of delightful food at the end of summer?

 Freezing butternut